Professionals in the Community

 Educate the public about the importance of falls prevention and how to reduce falls risk

-Sample Community Presentations: Prevent Falls as We Age | Feet First (Brown County)
+Hold a community presentation: Prevent Falls as We Age | Feet First (Brown County)

 Follow the Americans with Disabilities Act guidelines for resident safety